mesosphere/dcos-docs-site/pages/1.9/administering-clusters/deploying-a-local-dcos-universe/index.md

 - Logged into the DC/OS CLI via `dcos auth login`.
 On DC/OS Enterprise, you must be logged in as a user with the `dcos:superuser` permission.

+<p class="message--note"><strong>NOTE: </strong>Creation of a local universe on MacOS is not supported.</p>

-**Note:** As the Universe tarball is over two gigabytes in size it may take some time to download it to your local drive and upload it to each master.
+<p class="message--note"><strong>NOTE: </strong>As the Universe tarball is over two gigabytes in size, it may take some time to download it to your local drive and upload it to each master.</p>

 # <a name="default"></a>Installing the default Universe packages